International Olive Council: Olive oil

 Lampante virgin olive oil has a free acidity of more than 3.3 grams per 100 grams and/or the organoleptic characteristics and other characteristics of which correspond to those fixed for this category in the IOC standard.
 They are not suitable for human consumption and are therefore usually refined.

-Refined olive oil is the olive oil obtained from virgin olive oils by refining methods which do not lead to alterations in the initial glyceridic structure.
+Refined olive oil is obtained from virgin olive oils by refining methods which do not lead to alterations in the initial glyceridic structure.
 It has a free acidity of not more than 0.3 grams per 100 grams and its other characteristics correspond to those fixed for this category in the IOC standard.

-Olive oil is the oil consisting of a blend of refined olive oil and virgin olive oils fit for consumption as they are.
+Olive oil consists of a blend of refined olive oil and virgin olive oils fit for consumption as they are.
 It has a free acidity of not more than 1 gram per 100 grams and its other characteristics correspond to those fixed for this category in the IOC standard.

+Olive pomace oil

-Olive pomace oil is the oil obtained by treating olive pomace with solvents or other physical treatments, to the exclusion of oils obtained by re-esterification processes and of any mixture with oils of other kinds.
+Olive pomace oil is obtained by treating olive pomace with solvents or other physical treatments, to the exclusion of oils obtained by re-esterification processes and of any mixture with oils of other kinds.
 It is marketed in accordance with the following designations and definitions: